 What Should You Do If Your School Has a No-Nit Policy?

-The fastest way to clear a no-nit check is professional treatment.
-At Lice Lifters of Davie, our technicians remove every visible nit during the treatment session, so children can return to school the very next day.
-OTC products kill live lice but leave nits attached to the hair shaft, which is why families who use drugstore products often fail the school nurse’s recheck.
+The fastest way to clear a no-nit check is thorough professional treatment.
+At Lice Lifters of Davie, our technicians remove visible nits during the treatment session, so children can return to school the very next day.
+Over-the-counter products may kill some live lice but often leave nits attached to the hair shaft — which is exactly why families who rely only on drugstore products sometimes fail the school nurse’s recheck.
+If your child is excluded, document the treatment and request a specific recheck appointment.
+Understanding how to tell lice from dandruff can also help you advocate for an accurate screening, since nit casings, dandruff, and hair debris are easy to confuse.

 Frequently Asked Questions